 FHE key management is critical for security.
 The encryption is only as strong as the protection of your keys.
-This guide covers best practices for managing FHE keys in production.
+In a system processing 1.595 million authentications per second with BFV fully homomorphic encryption, a single leaked secret key compromises every ciphertext ever encrypted under it.
+This guide covers best practices for managing FHE keys in production — essential for any organization looking to compute on encrypted data at scale.

 FHE Key Types